tchapi/bootshtrap/README.md

   2. Then, you have to load bootSHtrap into your script.
 This is done via a single command (below, we assume that the bootSHtrap folder is in the same folder than your script, but you're free to do otherwise) :

     ```bash
+        config="/home/user/project/bootshtrap.config" # Change this path to wherever your bootshtrap.config file is
         source bootshtrap/autoload.sh # Autoloads the whole stuff
     ```